was a nine-season Long Runner

 territory.
 Often these cases were surprisingly light on the paranormal stuff, making them fairly mundane and all the more frightening

-- John Lee Roche from "Paper Hearts" is an utterly evil child molester and Serial Killer who killed 16 little girls.
+- John Lee Roche from season 4's "Paper Hearts" is an utterly evil child molester and Serial Killer who killed 16 little girls.
 He manipulated their parents to trust him, and then came back and kidnapped the girls at night.
 He plays sick mind games with Agent Mulder and tries to convince him that he took his little sister Samantha (whose disappearance was not explained), even though it's not true.
 He manages to escape from prison during the re-opened investigation and tries to take another girl.
 When Mulder catches them, he nearly shoots her.
-He doesn't regret his deeds at all and would continue if he only could.
+He doesn't regret his deeds at all and would continue if he could.